Graphics1Programming/LanguageImplementation/readme.txt

 - tokens.py — Defines token types used by the scanner and parser.
 - scanner.py — Tokenises the input source code into tokens.
 - parser.py — Parses tokens into an AST representing the program structure.
-- data.py — Manages the global storage for variables.
+- data.py — Manages the global storage for variables and list data structures.
 - input.txt — An example script file containing code to be executed by the interpreter.

 Features